LeaDalibard/angular-workshop/README.md

 5. In **famous-people-list.component.html** :

-Displays your arrays famous people in a list-group (Remember you have Bootstrap installed), and for each item display the First Name, Last Name and Description and add 2 buttons "Pros" and "Cons".
+Displays your arrays famous people in a list-group (Remember you have Bootstrap installed), and for each item display the First Name, Last Name and Description and add 2 buttons "Pros" and "Cons" displaying the numbers of advantages and disadvantages.

 **Tips** :